blackducksoftware/hub-performance-probe/README.md

 ## Overview ##
 The Hub performance probe provides a benchmarking tool to compare the relative performance of Hub server environments.

 It will run hub detect multiple times on the same test project (Struts showcase app), and with increasing concurrency, and accumulate the results into a CSV file.
-The results can be compared to the results obtained in other Hub server environments to assess the relative performance of the environment being analyzed.
+The results can then be compared to the results obtained in other Hub server environments to assess the relative performance of the environment being analyzed.

 ## Requirements ##
 The Hub performance probe can either be run directly using python 3.4+ OR can be run via docker using docker CE 17.x or 18.x.